-The doctoral candidate’s dissertation oral defense committee is recommended by the school or department and approved by the Associate Provost for Graduate Studies.
-The Thesis/Dissertation Oral Defense Committee Recommendation form should be submitted to the Office of Graduate Studies as soon as the dissertation proposal has been approved or defended but no later than the first day of the quarter in which the student expects to complete the degree.
+The doctoral candidate’s dissertation oral defense committee is recommended by the school or department and approved by the Vice Provost for Research and Graduate Education.
+The Thesis/Dissertation Oral Defense Committee Recommendation form should be submitted to the Office of Graduate Education as soon as the dissertation proposal has been approved or defended but no later than the first day of the quarter in which the student expects to complete the degree.

 The committee is composed of a minimum of four and a maximum of seven members.
 Minimally three are voting members, including the dissertation director.
 The chair of the oral defense committee is a non-voting member and must be from a department, school, or college other than that of the candidate.
 All voting members of the committee must be full-time appointed faculty at DU and have research records appropriate to the student’s area of specialization.

 Faculty from appropriately related programs who hold the terminal degree in their field may serve on the committee as long as the candidate’s graduate program has the majority representation and a two-thirds majority of the members, excluding the director, hold the earned doctorate.